magento/pagebuilder-docs/docs/extending/how-to-extend-appearances.md

  Use Page Builder's [CSS selector override pattern](https://devdocs.magento.com/page-builder/docs/styling/how-to-override-pagebuilder-styles.html#css-selector-override-pattern) to target the `[data-element="content]` attribute in the DOM.

+{:psa: .bs-callout-info }
- If you don't know [how Page Builder styles content](../styling/how-pagebuilder-styles-content.md), you need to stop reading this, go read that, along with [how to override Page Builder styles](../styling/how-to-override-pagebuilder-styles.md), then come back here and continue to the next paragraph.
+ **Public Service Announcement**: If you don't know [how to override Page Builder styles](../styling/how-to-override-pagebuilder-styles.md), you need to stop reading this topic, go read that topic (as well as [how Page Builder styles content](../styling/how-pagebuilder-styles-content.md), then come back here and continue to the next paragraph.
+Seriously.

  Knowing how Page Builder styles its content and how to easily override those styles, will make your CSS selector life so easy that you'll rarely need to look at Page Builder's DOM output anymore.
 No more black-magic invocations to divine the tower of classes and elements needed to slay Page Builder's dragons of specificity.
 Your time is now.
 So arm yourself with knowledge, and win the specificity war!
 (Too much?)
+ {: psa}

-You can build your overriding CSS selectors just by knowing the names of the content type and `element` you need to target.
+You can build your overriding CSS selectors just by knowing the configuration _names_ of the content type and `element` node you need to target in the DOM.

-For our example, content type is the `banner` and the `element` is `content`.
-Page Builder adds these the HTML nodes in the DOM (in both the Admin and frontend) as attributes.
-So all we need to do is start our selectors with `#html-body` followed by the attributes:
+For our example, the configuration names for our content type and target element node are `banner` and `content`.
+Page Builder adds these as attributes (`data-* = "name"`) to the template's generated DOM nodes in the Admin and frontend pages.
+So all we need to do is start our selectors with `#html-body` followed by these two attributes:

 ```scss
 #html-body [data-content-type='banner'] [data-element='content'] {